the-resilient-coder/Java_Level_1/README.md

 # Java_Level_1
 Basic java programs to start with.
+This repository has beginner level Java programs to get your hands dirty